deokudev/speedetail-homepage/src/app/start-guide/issue-driven-note-taking/page.md

 ## A simple rule: One note per issue

 Note-taking apps basically allow you to write anything, but without a focused approach, it's easy to feel overwhelmed and confused.
-Inkdrop is specifically designed to improve your engineering process.
+Speedetail is specifically designed to improve your engineering process.
 It's ideal for managing technical tasks and project-related notes rather than daily-life chores, glossaries, or travel plans.
 For those, you might find other apps more suitable.

-When taking tech notes on Inkdrop, it is highly recommended to follow the simple rule: **One note per issue.**
+When taking tech notes on Speedetail, it is highly recommended to follow the simple rule: **One note per issue.**
 An issue can be a problem, task, or any matter that you encounter in your projects.
 Software developers commonly manage their tasks using issue trackers like GitHub Issues.
 For instance, consider [the issues in the React Native repository on GitHub](https://github.com/facebook/react-native/issues):